 Santa Names Around The World:

 The people born the day before or after the cutoff point to start kindergarten were close to having a completely different life.

 Calamity Jane – Real Name: Martha Jane Canary

-If I owned a fast food restaurant I would have a extra button for the teller to push if the person said "Please" or was kind.
+If I owned a fast food restaurant I would have an extra button for the teller to push if the person said “Please” or was kind.
 That way the cooks could know to add extra fries or something small since the person was so nice.

 Con Man “Count” Victor Lustig almost sold the Eiffel Tower.
 Twice.

 Strangely nearly all superpowers whether mutant, alien, radiation, etc comes with incredible sewing and costume-making skills.

 The third hand on the clock is called the second hand.

 The biggest film of 1920: Over the Hill to the Poorhouse earned ~ $3,000,000